 1. Rewrite a favorite Scripture in prayer.
 Highlight the sentences or words of a passage that stand out in your mind and rewrite it back to God.
 You can see an example of this style in A Prayer to Remember God is Bigger.

 2. Write a thank you note for something for which you feel especially blessed.
 Use words or phrases as if you are talking to your best friend.
+Gratitude is a wonderful prayer prompt!

-3. Write a love letter to God.
+3. Write a love letter to God; praise him for his patience and love.

 4. Tell God how much you love him and praise him for who He is.
 Hold the prayer as a “praise only” prayer.
+You can always be thankful for salvation, amen?
+Many people find that an entire prayer journal can be devoted as a gratitude journal.

 5. Write out a list of thanks for everyday things and pray the list to God.
 When I’m struggling with circumstances outside of my control, this type of prayer works wonders.
+Praise him for guidance!

 6. Copy a meaningful prayer that someone else has written into your prayer journal.
 The exercise of writing it in your handwriting provides your brain a way to remember the meaning.

 7. Write out a prayer of praise for all God has accomplished in your life.
 Just make a list of the times you’ve seen him work and thank him for it.
+Specifically think of the miracles he has worked on your behalf.

 9. Surrender all your thoughts to the Lord by writing out a prayer of giving yourself to him.
 You may want to list things you hold the most dear and hold them up to him with open hands in full trust.